 - See how the paint color looks in that room during different lighting situations…on a sunny day, on a cloudy day, with and without the lights on, and at night.
 They look different in each of these

-- I strongly recommend testing the color either by painting areas of the room (next to the trim) or by using a peel and stick paint samples.
+- I strongly recommend testing the color either by getting a color tester sample and painting areas of the room (next to the trim) or by using a peel and stick paint samples.
 You can get them here: Samplize Peel and Stick Paint Samples.
 They’re reusable, affordable, and you don’t even have to wash out a brush.

 - Most importantly, remember that there’s not a “perfect” color.
 There are likely a few good choices that will look beautiful in your room.